E-gonito/persona3-parody-generator/README.md

 # PERSONA 3 PARODY GENERATOR CUSTOMIZATION GUIDE

 A parody script generator for Persona 3 Parodies (specifically in the style of MasterDank47) built with Python.
-Uses DeepSeek API for content generation.
+Uses Claude API for content generation.

 ## Prerequisites